gruntwork-io/docs/_docs-sources/refarch/access/how-to-auth-ec2/index.md

 ## Figure out your SSH username

 Your username for SSH is typically the same as your IAM User name.
-However, if your IAM User name has special characters that are not allowed by operating systems (e.g., most puncuation is not allowed), your SSH username may be a bit different, as specified in the ssh-grunt documentation.
+However, if your IAM User name has special characters that are not allowed by operating systems (e.g., most punctuation is not allowed), your SSH username may be a bit different, as specified in the ssh-grunt documentation.
 For example:

-1. If your IAM User name is josh, your SSH username will also be josh.
+1. If your IAM User name is `jane`, your SSH username will also be `jane`.
-1. If your IAM User name is josh@gruntwork.io, your SSH username will be josh.
+1. If your IAM User name is `jane@example.com`, your SSH username will be `jane`.
-1. If your IAM User name is `_gruntwork.josh.padnick`, your SSH username will be `gruntwork_josh_padnick`.
+1. If your IAM User name is `_example.jane.doe`, your SSH username will be `example_jane_doe`.

 ## Connect to VPN